-For all intents and purposes, we will focus on the secondary definition of memes as videos and captioned pictures are what people commonly refer to when discussing and sharing memes because these types of memes spread widely and rapidly online which is why they should be understood by businesses.
+For all intents and purposes, we will focus on the secondary definition as videos and captioned pictures are what people commonly refer to when discussing and sharing memes because these types spread widely and rapidly online which is why they should be understood by businesses.

 The Value of Memes